-IUTI will annually provide time-series of the areas devoted to any land-use category and any land-use change subcategory to and from forest land use, in the KP reporting.
-For the first Commitment Period accounting, the time series needed is related to the period 31/12/1989 - 1/1/2013; in particular the 31/12/1989 data are needed for identifying existing forest lands (Forest Management, art.
+IUTI will annually provide, from 01/01/2008 in experimental phase and from 01/01/2010 in operational phase, time-series of the areas devoted to any land-use category and any land-use change subcategory to and from forest land use, in the KP reporting.
+For the Kyoto Protocol first Commitment Period (I CP) accounting, the needed time series is related to the period 31/12/1989 - 1/1/2013; in particular the 31/12/1989 data are needed for identifying existing forest lands (Forest Management, art.
 3.4) and setting land reference scenario for Afforestation, Reforestation and Deforestation (art.
 3.3);